Sabirabad (city): Geography

 The climate is related to the mild-warm semi-desert and dry desert climate.
 Basically, gray-grass soils are spread.
 The semi-desert plant prevails in the area.
 There is also a desert plant in some areas.
 It is found in saline soils in desert plants.
 In saline semidescopes often occurs on halophytes: black-brown, cherry orange.
 They form tuberous hills.
 Here, also, the Khazar shakhsevdisi, the cabbage rhinoceros, the caterpillar, as well as the one-year rugs - the salty bull and so on. plants are encountered.
 In the semi-desert group, wormwood, marginal and ephemeral semideserts are widely used in the region.
 Large areas of the Yovshan semi-arid zone are used under cotton and grain crops.

 Population

 By January 1, 2018, the population of Sabirabad is 30,612 people.

 Culture

 The architectural monument, known as Old Hamam, is located on Fizuli Street, 27.
 The building was built in 1901.
 At present, it is protected as a historical architectural monument and needs major repairs.

 The monument known as "Shamakhi Mosque" was built in 1903 by residents of Shamakhi who moved to Sabirabad after the earthquake in Shamakhi.

 Education

-The number of secondary schools is 8, the total number of secondary schools is 8, and the number of secondary schools is 1.
+The total number of secondary schools in the area is 8.
+There is 1 primary school in the district.

 State Social and Economic College

-Sabirabad State Social and Economic College was established on the basis of Sabirabad Agricultural Technical School in accordance with the decision of the Cabinet of Ministers to improve the secondary vocational education network.
-There are 40 pedagogical workers in the college.
-The total number of employees is 93 people.
-At present 570 students study at the college on the following specialities:
+Sabirabad State Social and Economic College was established through the transformation of Sabirabad Agricultural Technical School, following a decision by the Cabinet of Ministers to enhance the secondary vocational education network.
+The college employs a staff of 93, including 40 pedagogical workers.
+Currently, 570 students are enrolled in the following specialties: